twigbit/ident-sdk/README.md

 A working implementation can be found in the `/samples` directory.
 Please note that you need a test PA to test the identification flow in the reference system.

 ### Copyright

+### Limitations

+- The [AusweisApp2 SDK](https://www.ausweisapp.bund.de/sdk/) only supports arm64-v8a architecures since version 15.03.
+Unfortunalety, we are bound to that limitation.

 ```
 (c) Copyright 2018 twigbit technologies GmbH.
 All rights reserved.